fulldecent/structured-acceptance-test/Stat-Output.md

 Each finding SHOULD be delimited by a new line.
 A computer program with STAT-compliant output SHOULD immediately output each finding as available (e.g. use `flush()`).
 This allows the `consumer` to begin processing the results right away.

-A *consumer* MUST consider an acceptance test *outcome* as `fail` if any finding is presented which represents a failure; otherwise it MUST be `pass`.
+A *consumer* should ignore the entire STAT Output if it is not valid JSON.
+This may occur, for example, if the *process* was interrupted or had an internal error.

-A STAT-compliant computer program MUST exit with a return status of zero if the testing was completed or non-zero if a problem with the testing software occurred.
+A STAT-compliant computer program MUST produce STAT-compliant output on STDOUT and MUST exit with a return status of zero if no *failure* *findings* were reported, or non-zero otherwise.

-Note: below is a very simple shell script that processes STAT Output and returns a non-zero status if the `outcome` is fail.
-It allows you to easily integrate with certain unit test and continuous integration environments.

-    ! pcregrep -qM '"failure"\s*:\s*true'

-**CODE CLIMATE NOTE: output must be to STDOUT, other various information may be sent to STDERR, all findings will be ignored if the return status is non-zero **

 ### Process